fsklenar/ansible/README.md

 ## Repository with scripts and steps for:
-- bare metal installation
+- bare metal Linux installation
 - installation of VMs for Kubernetes nodes (control plane + worker nodes)
 - Kubernetes instalation on VMs

 ### Basic installation of tools on clean Linux server (bare metal)
 - ansible
 - docker
 - KVM hypervisor

 ### Ansible scripts
 - network configuration of linux server